 - The student will be notified of the positive result.

 - The student will be required to isolate (given choice to either go home or isolate per designated isolation location on or off campus).

-- Students will be strongly encouraged to isolate on campus to avoid spread of COVID-19.
+- Students will be offered to isolate on campus to avoid spread of COVID-19.
 Students will be educated about the risks of isolation and potential spread to family members if isolating at home versus on campus.